 Making it real.

 Any kind of creative work involves making the intangible, tangible.
 My art and fashion design work is largely influenced by the art and culture of Asia.
-My deep love for Japan keeps me on the cutting edge of both, art and fashion.
+My deep love for Japan & Korea keeps me on the cutting edge of both, art and fashion.
 They inspire each other and nothing makes me happier than when I can incorporate both into a single project.

 HOW I GOT LIKE THIS:

 Throughout Jaz’s fashion career, the comic world gnawed at her constantly.
 A couple of years ago her brother introduced her to anime, and another obsession was born.
 Now she has one foot in each world and sometimes they overlap.
 She recently illustrated ‘Model Life’, a graphic novel about a young girl breaking into the modeling world, written by Isobella Jade and published by Soft Skull Press.
+She is currently woking on continuing that series.
+It can be found through the ComicsPlus app.

-In between designing for various clothing lines, she also travels the Anime/Comic Convention circuit selling Fan Art and Originals.
+In between designing for various clothing lines, she also travels the Anime/Comic Convention circuit selling Fan Inspired Art and Originals.

 “Creating anything, be it clothing, comics, a painting, or a conversation; it gives you a feeling like no other.
 It’s like…angel tripping.”-Jazmin Ruotolo